 Aggregation types work as follows:

-Display: Shows values as they are stored;
+View: Shows values as stored.

-Minimum/Maximum: Shows only the lowest/highest numeric value;
+Minimum/Maximum: Shows only the lowest/highest numeric value.

-Sum: Totals all numeric values;
+Sum: Totals all numeric values.

-Average: Calculates the average value;
+Average: Calculates the average of values.

 Count: Counts records by context.